DataDog/datadog-ci/src/commands/synthetics/README.md

 #### `testSearchQuery`

 Pass a query to select which Synthetic tests to run.
-If you are running tests in the CLI, use the `-s` flag.

 Configuration options: